trombik/jekyll-site-demo-starhub/docs/README.md

 ## Architecture overview

 GitHub Actions builds jekyll site in its build environment when a condition meets pre-defined criteria.
-The site content, then, transferred to S3.
+The site content, then, is transferred to S3.

 An S3 bucket is configured so that it serves the contents to public.